DJanoskova/RGState/README.md

 ---

 As you introduce global states, global setters and global getters throughout your App, the values are stored in the same place.
-The setter accepts a function as a parameter and this function exposes the current value related to the setter as a first parameter, and the global state value as a second parameter.
+The setter accepts a function as a parameter and this function exposes the current value related to the setter as a parameter.

 No matter how much you scale your app and how much global state properties you add, the implementation stays this simple.